 On Friday, May 24, conference attendees have an option to attend one of three post-conference events.
-Participants must pre-register for these events, and transportation will be provided.
+Participants must pre-register for these events; transportation will be provided.
+Admission fees, meals, and other tour-related expenses ARE NOT included.

 Space Center Houston is owned and operated by the nonprofit Manned Space Flight Education Foundation with extensive education programs, a museum of space artifacts and exhibits, space attractions and your gateway to tour NASA Johnson Space Center.
 Be inspired by the wonders of space exploration and go behind the scenes of America’s exciting space program.